noff2k/no-access-protection-x86/README.md

 ## no-access-protection-x86
-This program is a rewritten version of the [NO_ACCESS_Protection](https://github.com/weak1337/NO_ACCESS_Protection) by [weak1337](https://github.com/weak1337) tool from x64 to x86, which is a tool for protecting a Windows executable by encrypting its code and setting up an exception handler to decrypt the code when it is accessed.
+This program is a rewritten version of the [NO_ACCESS_Protection](https://github.com/weak1337/NO_ACCESS_Protection) by [weak1337](https://github.com/weak1337) tool from x64 to x86.
+It encrypts the text section and set the protection to NO_ACCESS.
+The pages will be decrypted on first access.
+If the RIP, that referenced the memory, is outside of a valid module it will fail and will crash the process after some time.
+With this they can prevent:

 It prevents:
 * Basic Signature Ccanning (access violation + rip check)